xXleowXx/gitlab-charts/doc/charts/gitlab/index.md

 - [Webservice](webservice/index.md)

 The parameters for each subchart must be under the `gitlab` key.
-For example, Gitlab Shell parameters would be similar to:
+For example, GitLab Shell parameters would be similar to:

 ```yaml
 gitlab: